-- Ports The practice advises three of the main Port Authorities in Portugal (Lisbon, Sines and Setubal), namely on terminal concessions, public procurement, PPPs, public domain and administrative dispute resolution, including arbitration. - Infrastructure and Transport The Public Law Department is highly recognised in infrastructure, and has advised on several road PPPs and on several hospital PPPs, as well as advising several bidders on infrastructure procurement, public service obligations, transport concessions, airport concessions, urban public transport concessions (rail and road) and maritime transport. - Energy The Public Law practice handles mostly up/mid/downstream projects and renewable energy, as well as regulatory and procurement matters and dispute resolution.
+- Ports the practice advises three of the main Port Authorities in Portugal (Lisbon, Sines and Setubal) on terminal concessions, public procurement, PPPs, public domain and administrative dispute resolution, including arbitration. - Infrastructure and Transport the Public Law Department is recognised particularly for its expertise on infrastructure, and has advised on several road PPPs and hospital PPPs, as well as advising several bidders on infrastructure procurement, public service obligations, transport concessions, airport concessions, urban public transport concessions (rail and road) and maritime transport. - Energy the Public Law practice mainly handles up/mid/downstream projects and renewable energy, as well as regulatory and procurement matters and dispute resolution.

-- Telecom Our practice covers regulatory sanctions procedures and telecommunication litigation. - Life Sciences The Public Law practice mostly handles regulatory disputes and public procurement in this sector. - Water and Waste The Public Law practice advises consistently on concessions and dispute resolution on water and waste matters for the major players in Portugal.
+- Telecoms our practice covers regulatory sanctions procedures and telecommunication litigation. - Life Sciences the Public Law practice mostly handles regulatory disputes and public procurement in this sector. - Water and Waste the Public Law practice advises consistently on concessions and dispute resolution on water and waste matters for the major players in Portugal.